nitthilan/starter-academic/README.md

 List of things to do:
 - Add source code for papers
 - Add all the project  details for work done earlier [https://docs.google.com/document/d/1uGKzp_z_d9yr-X-y1aADYFB2vxoFWapEWY9KHAT5sU8/edit]
+- Move patents to main page if possible